oottppxx/enigma2/plugins/README.md

 * BigMac attempts to monitor IPTV streams and restart them if they get stuck.

+* Buzzz is a local M3U proxy for TheHive.

-* Frenchs adds some spice to Heinz (see below), marking catchup supporting channels as the M3U download is proxied through it; as usual, it supports both Vaders API as well as Xtream-Codes API.
+* Frenchs adds some spice to Heinz (see below), marking catchup supporting channels as the M3U download is proxied through it; it supports XCAPI.

-* Heinz is a "ketchup" plugin, supporting both Vaders API as well as Xtream-Codes API.
+* Heinz is a "ketchup" plugin, supporting XCAPI.

 * Innocent is a local M3U proxy for SmoothStreams.

-* McDonnells is a match center events lister/zapper for Vaders (and resellers), and also an events lister/zapper for Smooth Streams.
+* McDonnells is an events lister/zapper for SmoothStreams.

 * MiracleWhip is a plugin to edit Suls/IPTVBouquetMaker/E2m3u2bouquet provider configs via the webbrowser.